savishy/docker-examples/docker-tdd/step-3/readme.md

 ## 3a.
 Write a line in your `Dockerfile`

 * As defined in our tests, we need an Alpine-based image containing OpenJDK, i.e [`openjdk:8-alpine`](https://hub.docker.com/_/openjdk/).
+* So lets write the first line in our Dockerfile.

 ![docker-tdd-from-openjdk](https://user-images.githubusercontent.com/13379978/36944982-8d7a131e-1fcc-11e8-8d0e-efadf2131a23.gif)